Fight brewing between Beach residents over multi-million-dollar super homes

 Bradford told CBC News his office has also heard from several residents about the issue.
 "I understand why residents have voiced some concerns," he said.

-In a letter to the committee of adjustment, Wood's law firm laid out the reasons why they are objecting to the variances, namely that they propose homes that are too high and too long, that are out of character with the immediate neighborhood, and "too intrusive on [neighbours] enjoyment of their properties with significant overlook and privacy issues given the length of the building and its position on the lot."
+In a letter to the committee of adjustment about 428 Lake Front, Wood's law firm laid out the reasons it is objecting to the variances, namely that the home would be too high and too long, out of character with the immediate neighborhood, and "too intrusive on [neighbours] enjoyment of their properties with significant overlook and privacy issues given the length of the building and its position on the lot."

-The letter also alleges that if approved, the developments would set a negative precedent for the redevelopment of the remaining lots along the top of the bluff.
+The letter also alleges that if approved, the development would set a negative precedent for the redevelopment of the remaining lots along the top of the bluff.